-Welcome to our blog post today.
-Today we would like to answer a frequently asked question from our support department: how can I re-flash the boot loader on the Nano?
+Welcome to today's blog post.
+Today we would like to answer a frequently asked question from our support department: how can I reflash the bootloader on the Nano?

-Microcontrollers such as the NanoV3 are delivered with a boot loader that has already been applied.
-Diser allows the module to be described with programs via the Arduino IDE.
+Microcontrollers like the NanoV3 are shipped with a bootloader already installed.
+This allows you to write programs to the module via the Arduino IDE.

-So if the module stops working, it may be because the boot loader is faulty.
-In addition, this method allows modules to flash with the original bootloader up-to-date, so that you don't have to select "old bootloader" every time with "Processor".
+So if the module does not work anymore it can be because the bootloader is faulty.
+Also this method allows to flash modules with the original bootloader up to date, so you don't have to select "old bootloader" at "processor" every time.

-To reprogram the chip, we need a programming device.
-There are special programming devices for this, but most of them already have a suitable solution in the drawer.
+To reprogram the chip we need a programming device.
+There are special programmers for this, but most of them already have a suitable solution in their drawer.

-That's why today we show you how to turn the microcontroller, compatible with Arduino Uno R3 into a programmer, and thus supply a nano with a new boot loader.
+So today we show you how to make a programmer out of a microcontroller compatible with Arduino Uno R3, and how to supply a Nano with a new bootloader.

-Now we wire our Uno with our NanoV3 as seen here in the picture:
+Now we wire our Uno to our NanoV3 as shown in the picture:

-You may be able to add a 10 micron capacitor to the programming controller between GND(-) and RESET(+).
+It may be possible that you add a 10µm capacitor on the programming controller between GND(-) and RESET(+).

-After we have connected everything correctly, we have to make a few more settings in the Arduino IDE so that we can put the new bootloader on the nano bottles.
+After we have connected everything properly, we need to make a few settings in the Arduino IDE so that we can flash the new bootloader to the Nano.

-Attention: the options ArduinoISP and ArduinoISP.org do not work, only the entry "Arduino as ISP"
+ATTENTION: the options ArduinoISP and ArduinoISP.org don't work, only the entry "Arduino as ISP".

-After we have checked all settings again, we can start the flash process via the menu "Tools" via "Write bootloader".
-After only a few moments, the process is complete and our Nano V3 is now ready for use again.
+After we have checked all settings again, we can start the flash process via the menu "Tools" using "Write Bootloader".
+After only a few moments the process is finished and our Nano V3 is ready for use again.